orb-lang/cluster/doc/md/cluster.md

 ```lua
 local is_seed, is_tape, is_meta = weak 'k', weak 'k', weak 'k'
 ```

-As a quirk, we call tapes "tape" inside cluster\.
-My excuse is that the concept map from the tape\-in\-itself to the word "tape" is at least translucent, and that tape\-to\-tape is also easy enough\.
-This relies on a pun, though, and offering it to the user as a Tape would be misleading\.

-It is, moreover, a long word, and without going full Mencius "Procrustes" Moldbug on our vocabulary, the trio of four\-letter variables makes for pleasing code\.

 The three parts being inter\-related, we also map between them: